Wig parting types

 Gently swish the wig from side to side, make a slow scrunching movement with your hands to make sure the water moves through the cap and roots where your head can get hot.
 Be careful not to rub the wig.
 Be gentle.

 Drain the bowl or sink and rinse the wig under clean, cool water to remove any leftover shampoo.

 We recommend using wig conditioner for this.

 After the shampoo, clean the sink or bowl with fresh water and then fill again with tepid/cool water.
 Add a small amount of wig conditioner to the water and then swish the wig around in a similar manner to how you first washed it.

 Drain the bowl or sink water and rinse the wig under clean water to remove any leftover conditioner.

 Wrap a clean towel around the wig and gently press to remove any excess surface water.
-Allow the wig to air dry naturally by placing the wig onto a wig stand.
+Allow the wig to air dry naturally.

 We advise to store your wig in the plastic storage bag it was delivered in.
 We advise against storing your wig on a mannequin head as this can stretch the wig if stored like this for a considerable amount of time.
 Wig stands are a good alternative.